17 Fun Facts About Yellowstone National Park

-Do you know any fun facts about Yellowstone National Park?
-Before you plan your trip to see America's first national park, be sure to check out these fun facts and share them with your friends and family.
+Before you plan your trip to see America's first national park, be sure to check out these fun facts to share with your friends and family!

 - Yellowstone was established on March 1, 1872.